oskarjohansson/boost-highpower/README.md

 # Boost highpower
 > Created by Oskar Johansson

-**This module is a synchronous boost module when the cheap 2A boost no longer works.**
+**This is a synchronous boost module when the cheap 2A boost don't have the capacity to deliver enough powaer.**

 ## Goals
 > Goals of this project